Overview

 Climate and Society Track

 The Climate and Society (CS) track emphasizes the relationship between weather, climate and societal impacts, and responses.
-This program provides advanced training for individuals seeking careers in government, insurance, energy, and a number of other weather-impacted industries.
+This program provides advanced training for individuals seeking careers in government, insurance, energy, and a number of other climate-impacted industries.
 Students in this track are fluent in the fundamentals of business and management, science-society interactions, and the physical and social sciences.

 Weather Forecasting Track